 All decisions of the Review Committee are final unless appealed to the Board of Directors within thirty (30) days of the date of receipt of the Review Committee decision.

-Appeals of alleged violations of the BACB Professional Disciplinary Standards shall be heard by an Appeals Committee consisting of a minimum of three BACB current or former Directors.
-The BACB Chair shall appoint the BACB current or former Directors to the Appeals Committee and may (in the sole discretion of the BACB Chair) submit the appeal to be heard by the entire Board of Directors.
+Appeals of alleged violations of the BACB Professional Disciplinary and Ethical Standards shall be heard by an Appeals Committee consisting of a minimum of three BACB current or former Directors.
+The BACB President/CEO shall appoint the BACB current or former Directors to the Appeals Committee and may (in the sole discretion of the BACB President/CEO) submit the appeal to be heard by the entire Board of Directors.
 In person appeals will be held at the next regularly scheduled in-person Board meeting if such hearing is requested by the appellant.
 Candidates and Certificants are responsible for their own costs associated with attending the appeal hearing.
 Candidates and Certificants entitled to an appeal hearing may waive the in-person hearing, and request, instead, that the hearing be held telephonically or in writing.

 In the case of any appeal/hearing, the decision of the Appeals Committee is final and may not be further appealed.
 The BACB may publish the name, standard(s) found to have been violated and sanction issued against any current or former certificant that is sanctioned in a final Review or Appeal Committee action with a sanction that results in a limitation on practice, such as a suspension or revocation of certification.